DD2480-Group10/javaparser/report.md

 How well was the tool documented?
 Was it possible/easy/difficult to integrate it with your build environment?

+Jacoco was a really convenient and useful coverage tool.
+It generated an index webpage where you could navigate to any file/method and see complexity, LOC and branch coverage.
+Jacoco came already included in the project we chose so no setup was needed and thus we cannot really comment on the set up and documentation.

 ### Your own coverage tool

 Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.

-The patch is probably too long to be copied here, so please add the git command that is used to obtain the patch instead:

-git diff …
+- Our tool can be found on branch: *feat/#4*.
+Where the class CodeCoverage.java contains the datastructure and methods of our tool.
+Meanwhile, LexicalPreservingPrinterTest.java and LexicalPreservingPrinter.java shows how it can be used.

+- The command “git diff master feat/#4” shows how our coverage tool was implemented and how the flags were set in *prettyPrintingTextNode*.

 What kinds of constructs does your tool support, and how accurate is its output?

-- The command “git diff master feat/#4” shows how our coverage tool was implemented and how the flags were sets in *prettyPrintingTextNode*.
-It also shows the text file that was generated from the tests.
+The way the tool was implemented is such that it has to be called within the test files where your method is called for it to count branches reached there.
+Becasue of this it will not count branches reached by indirect calls to the method outside of the test file.
+As such the branch coverage might be less than reported in Jacoco, but it works accurately for all tests in the same file.

 ### Evaluation